rajeet-04/Payroll-AI-webapp/PLAN.md

 ● For the System: Ensure data security, accuracy, and scalability using a modern, decoupled technology stack.
 ```

 ## 2. Technology Stack

-As requested, the project will be built on the following stack:
+As requested, the project will be built on the following stack (adjusted for free-tier constraints):
 ● **Frontend: React (Next.js)**
 ○ _Why:_ Provides a high-performance, server-rendered application, excellent
 developer experience, and a robust framework for building a secure, multi-page
 user interface.
-● **Backend (BaaS): Supabase**
+● **Backend (BaaS): Supabase (Postgres + Auth)**
-○ _Why:_ Acts as the core backend, providing a Postgres database, user authentication
+○ _Why:_ Acts as the core backend, providing a Postgres database and user authentication
-(Auth), file storage (Storage), and Row Level Security (RLS) out of the box.
-This
-accelerates development significantly.
+(Auth).
+On free tier, Supabase Storage may not be available or advisable — see Storage notes.
-● **Backend (AI Service): Python (FastAPI)**
+● **Backend (AI + File Service): Python (FastAPI) hosted on Render**
-○ _Why:_ A dedicated microservice to handle all AI-related logic.
-This securely
+○ _Why:_ A dedicated microservice to handle all AI-related logic, safely manage API keys,
-manages API keys, pre-processes data for AI prompts, and interacts with the
+pre-process data for AI prompts, and serve signed PDF URLs.
+Render is recommended for
-Gemini API.
-(FastAPI is recommended for its high performance and ease of use).
+FastAPI on free-tier friendly hosting.
+Vercel is appropriate for Next.js frontend only.
 ● **AI Model: Gemini API**
 ○ _Why:_ Provides the core intelligence for the chatbot, data analysis, and anomaly
-detection features.
+detection.

 ## 3. System Architecture

-The system will use a decoupled, "Headless BaaS + AI Microservice" architecture.
+The system will use a decoupled, "Headless BaaS + AI Microservice" architecture (with
+storage adapted to free-tier constraints):

 1. **User (Admin/Employee):** Interacts with the **Next.js Frontend**.
 2. **Next.js Frontend:**